qarq90/android_magazine_app/README.md

 1. Launch the Eco Eco app on your Android device.
 2. Sign up or log in to your account.
 3. Explore the different categories to discover eco-friendly content.
+4. All pages will be empty, so make sure to add articles to each category.
-4. To submit your own article:
+5. To Add your own article:
-   - Navigate to the "Submit Article" section.
+   - Navigate to the "Add Article" section.
-   - Fill out the required information.
+   - Fill out the required information (2 Paragraphs and 1 Image).
-   - Submit your article for review by the app administrators.
+   - Add your article.

 ## Contributing